The Planting Justice Nursery & Sogorea Te' Land Trust:

-The Planting Justice nursery is officially open!
+The Planting Justice nursery is open Mondays - saturdays!

 You can order plants , or make an appointment by emailing email@example.com to come visit our nursery to pick out plants yourself to take home with you!